Our Favorite Extension Activities for Early Finishers

 Veteran teacher and Advisory Board member Tara shares her tips for creating extension activities for early finishers.

 “I’m done.
 Now what should I do?”
 This is a question I used to dread.
-My first year teaching, I had a small group of students who would finish every assignment before the rest of the class.
+In my first year of teaching, I had a small group of students who would finish every assignment before the rest of the class.
 I knew I needed to find some extension activities for those early finishers.

 Planning Extension Activities